 Soon we were as high as the mountain to the east, and before long, we were climbing above it and could begin to see some of the ocean and islands that lay beyond.
 To the north, the small town of Bar Harbor came into view, with its marina, and the surrounding Porcupine Islands.

 Before long, we found that there was no higher that we could climb – we had reached the summit.
 The reward was a stunning panorama of the mountains, islands, and the sea in all directions.
 And we had gotten there just as the sun was bathing the world in a soft glow that photographers call the golden hour.
 The mosquitoes were all but forgotten as we breathed with deep satisfaction at finally reaching our goal.

-There is always going to be some distance between where you are and the goal you are trying to reach.
+There is always going to be some distance between where we are and the goal we are trying to reach.

 And like on our little hike, sometimes the space between the two can include the unexpected.
 The trail can become rocky, the bugs can start to swarm.
 There will be work and sweat involved.

-For whatever journey you are on here are 10 things to keep in mind to help you in reaching your goals.
+For whatever journey we are on here are 10 things to keep in mind that can help us in reaching your goals.